NAMlab/panomiX-tool/README.md

 The panomiX toolbox is developed using Shiny, a web application framework for R that allows for interactive data analysis and visualization.
 This interactive web-based platform allows to effortlessly analyze complex biological data across different omics layers, such as genomics, transcriptomics, proteomics, metabolomics, and phenomics.
 To ensure accessibility, panomiX is hosted on Shinyapps.io, a cloud-based hosting service for Shiny applications.
 This allows users to access the platform from anywhere without requiring additional infrastructure.
 Cloud deployment eliminates the need to manage local servers, providing a smoother user experience and easier maintenance.

-This application enables users to build a predictive model using the XGBoost package and the caret package.
-It provides functionality to fine-tune the XGBoost model and select the optimal configuration through cross-validation, specifically employing a cross-validation approach.
-Information about XGBoost <a href="https://xgboost.readthedocs.io/en/latest//">here</a>

 ## Data Input

 ### Accepted Data Formats